The symmetric invariants of the centralizers and Slodowy grading: Consequences of Theorem for the simple classical Lie algebras

-(ii) Assume that $\lambda $ is a concatenation of sequences verifying Condition~(3) or Condition~(1) with $k=2$.
-In particular, $\lambda $ does not verify Condition (2).
-Moreover, Condition (5) is not verified since $k$ is even.
+(ii) Assume that $\lambda $ is a concatenation of sequences satisfying Condition~(3) or Condition~(1) with $k=2$.
+In particular, $\lambda $ does not satisfy Condition (2).
+Moreover, Condition (5) is not satisfied since $k$ is even.
 Then $d_{\lambda }=0$ by induction on $\vert \lambda \vert$, whence $e$ is very good.